-Demographic Trends and Retirement Income Shortfalls: The United States is expected to grow older.
-Most companies only offer 401k plans to employees and most executives need additional benefits to have retirement income to fund their lifestyle.
+The US workforce is growing older.
+Most companies only offer 401k plans to current employees and most executives will need additional benefits to have retirement income to maintain their current lifestyle as they move into retirement.

 Even if executives contributed to their 401k at maximum levels, it may not be sufficient to fund their retirement if their employers did not provide pension plans or non-qualified plans as well.
-Long-term incentive can be a way for executives to create the wealth needed to fund their retirement.
+Long-term incentives can be a way for executives to create the wealth needed to fund their retirement.

-Very few privately held companies (less than 3 percent) offer defined benefit pension plans compared to 17 percent of all employers.
+Very few privately held companies (less than 4%) offer defined-benefit pension plans compared to 17% of all employers.
 401k plans did not become available until the 1980s when the early baby boomers were already reaching the age of 40-45.
-There is a big difference in the amount a person can save over 35-40 years versus 20-25 years because of the power of compounding.
-For these reasons, many managers and executives have not or will not be able to replace 70 percent or more of their pre-retirement income if they plan to retire at age 62 (the national average age for retirement per the 2000 Bureau of Labor Statistics).
-The 70 percent retirement ratio is the general rule of thumb that financial planners use as an estimate for the income retirees will need to maintain the lifestyle equivalent to that prior to retirement.
+There is a significant difference in the amount a person can save over 35-40 years versus 20-25 years because of the power of compounding.
+For these reasons. many managers and executives have not or will not be able to replace 70% or more of their pre-retirement income if they plan to retire at age 62 (the national average age for retirement per the 2000 Bureau of Labor Statistics).
+The 70% retirement ratio is the general rule of thumb that financial planners use as an estimate for the income retirees will need to maintain a lifestyle equivalent to that prior to retirement.